-There is one common feature in each of the cases mentioned above: All of them were using Oracle, Microsoft or IBM software products.
+There is one common feature in each of the examples of old legacy systems mentioned above: All of them were using Oracle, Microsoft, or IBM software products.
 According to a Flexera report, these three IT service providers were among the top manufacturers of IT products with end-of-life and end-of-support status in 2018.
 As information technology pioneers, they have created many languages, environments and operating systems, many of which have become outdated over the years.
 At the same time, these companies are the most significant innovators in technology development and they offer many options for migration.
 But if that’s the case, why are there still companies who use outdated technologies like Visual Basic and DB2?

 Research conducted by Avanade indicates that senior IT leaders believe replacement of legacy software can potentially decrease operating costs by 13 percent per year and increase annual revenue by more than 14 percent.

 Even though most respondents (80 percent) believe that not modernizing IT systems will negatively impact the long-term growth of their organization, only one in three companies modernizes their software systems on time.
 Why are legacy systems still used?

 The Fear of Uncertainty

 There’s always a risk that a modernized system won’t meet the business’s needs or that it will work even worse because of technological defects, and this risk often prevents legacy software owners from modernizing.
 At the same time, the wide variety of modernization options confuses businesspeople, who are searching for better results for a fair price.

-Is it better to re-platform, to re-engineer or to re-build the app?
+Is it better to re-platform, to re-engineer, to re-build the app, or apply cloud computing?
 It’s a difficult question, and the answer will be different for each company.
 Partially changing the system can make it even more cumbersome, while changing it completely can destroy its business value.
 Even if the modernization is performed well and the new system works correctly, it’s still necessary to retrain the staff who use it.
-Therefore, we understand why starting such a project causes fear.
+Therefore, we understand why starting such a project could cause fear.